 - Total Time: 15 minutes

 - Category: Salad

 - Cuisine: Vegan

-- 1 small yellow bell pepper, chopped
+- 1 medium yellow bell pepper, chopped

-- 1 small orange or red bell pepper, chopped
+- 1 medium orange bell pepper, chopped

 - handful grape tomatoes, halved or quartered

-- 2 – 3 scallions, sliced
+- 1/4 red onion, diced (or 2 – 3 scallions, sliced)

-- 2 garlic cloves, minced
+- 2 – 3 garlic cloves, minced

-- juice of one medium lemon
+- 1 medium lemon, juice of

-- 1 tablespoon olive oil
+- 1 tablespoon extra virgin olive oil

-- 1 heaping tablespoon Dijon mustard or stoneground
+- 1 heaping tablespoon Dijon or stoneground mustard

 - 1 – 2 tablespoons water

-- himalayan salt to taste
+- himalayan salt, to taste

-- fresh cracked pepper or lemon pepper to taste
+- fresh cracked pepper or lemon pepper, to taste

-In a small bowl combine the dressing ingredients and mix well, set aside.
+Dressing: In a small bowl combine the dressing ingredients and mix well, set aside.

 To make this a 100% alkalizing salad, squeeze lemon and add a sprinkle of cumin….or combine grated ginger and the juice of one orange…so fresh and good!

 This salad is a great place to add a sprinkle of sunflower seeds or pepitas (pumpkin seeds).

 Nutritional values are estimates only.
 See our full nutrition disclosure here.